Giovanni Borgia, 2nd Duke of Gandía: Murder

 Giovanni Borgia was murdered on the night of 14 June 1497 in Rome.
-According to Burchard he was last seen alive when he left a family dinner at the home of his mother, Donna Vannozza who owned a house near the Church of San Pietro in Vincoli.
-After the dinner, his brother, Cesare urged him to return to the Papal Palace but as they approached the Palace of Cardinal Ascanio Sforza (now the Palazzo Sforza Cesarini), the duke told his brother that he was going to find entertainment somewhere, and dismissed his retinue.
-He took only his valet and a masked man whose identity was unknown but who had already been accompanying Giovanni when he arrived at dinner, and had been visiting him almost daily at the palace for about a month.
+According to Burchard he was last seen alive when he left a family dinner at the home of his mother, Donna Vannozza, who owned a house near the Church of San Pietro in Vincoli.
+After the dinner, his brother Cesare urged him to return to the Papal Palace, but as they approached the Palace of Cardinal Ascanio Sforza (now the Palazzo Sforza Cesarini), the duke told his brother that he was going to find entertainment somewhere, and dismissed his retinue.
+He took only his valet and a masked man whose identity was unknown but who had accompanied Giovanni when he arrived at dinner, and had been visiting him almost daily at the palace for about a month.
 The duke rode to the Square of the Jews where he ordered the servant to wait for him until eight o'clock, and if he had not appeared by then, to return to the palace.
 Then he rode off with the masked man behind him on the back of his mule.

 When the duke did not return to the palace on the next morning, which was Thursday, 15th of June, his trusted servants became uneasy and one of them carried to the Pope the news of the late expedition of the duke and Cesare and the vain watch for the return of the former.
 The Pope was much disturbed by the news, but tried to persuade himself that the duke was enjoying himself somewhere with a girl and was embarrassed for that reason at leaving her house in broad daylight, and he clung to the hope that he might return at any rate in the evening.
 When this hope was not fulfilled, the Pope was stricken with deadly terror.